APTC Income 2022 & Tax Form 1040 APTC (Advanced Premium Tax Credit)

 How federal poverty levels are used to determine eligibility for reduced-cost health coverage:

-Income between 100% and 400% FPL: If your income is in this range, in all states you qualify for premium tax credits that lower your monthly premium for a Marketplace health insurance plan.
+Income above 100%: If your income is in this range, in all states you qualify for premium tax credits that lower your monthly premium for a Marketplace health insurance plan.

 Income below 138% FPL: If your income is below 138% FPL and your state has expanded Medicaid coverage, you qualify for Medicaid based only on your income.

-Estimate Your Income for 2021 To determine the premium subsidy–the Marketplace uses your "MAGI" (Modified Adjusted Gross Income).
-NOW on Line 8b of your 2019 tax return 1040.
+Estimate Your Income for 2022 To determine the premium subsidy–the Marketplace uses your "MAGI" (Modified Adjusted Gross Income).
 PLUS the full value of any Social Security Income.
 This is your total income.

 We will use this estimate to determine your APTC ( Advance Premium Tax Credit ) or the premium discount subsidy to reduce your insurance premium.
-In thinking about your income for 2021, we suggest going a little higher rather than lower.
-Your income estimate is reconciled with your actual income when you do your taxes for 2020 tax year (in 2021).
+In thinking about your income for 2022, we suggest going a little higher rather than lower.
+Your income estimate is reconciled with your actual income when you do your taxes for 2021 tax year (in 2022).
 It'll be nice to get some dollars back at that point rather than pay more.
 As the premium of the benchmark Silver plan has decreased–so too the premium subsidy has decreased as well.
-If you have similar income estimate in 2021 as 2020 - the actual subsidy will decrease for 2021.
+If you have similar income estimate in 2022 as 2021 - the actual subsidy will decrease for 2022.